mikaelvesavuori/medium-exfiltrator/README.md

 Features:

 - Reformat posts:
+  - Comes with improved, mobile-optimized CSS...
-  - Replace styling with your own CSS
+  - ...or replace the styling with your own CSS!
   - Remove all extraneous tag attributes, such as `data-`, `name`, IDs, and classes
   - Strip away the footer
+  - Include or exclude drafts
 - Get all used images and use local image URLs instead of Medium's URLs
 - Also:
   - Zero dependencies